ed-barberis/fso_cco_lab_guide/content/20_Hands_On_Deployment/22_generate_config_files/_index.md

 <span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Click the **Generate configuration file** button. </span>

 Two files will be produced based on the new credential set.
-The first, **operators-values.yaml**, is for the installation and configuration of CNAO operators on the Kubernetes cluster.
+The first, **operators-values.yaml**, is for the installation and configuration of CCO operators on the Kubernetes cluster.
 The second, **collectors-values.yaml**, is for setting up the OpenTelemetry collectors that you'll deploy to the Kubernetes cluster in subsequent steps.

 ![image](/images/22_k8s_and_app/k8s_app_generate.png)